bettynigat/ojtProject/src/days/day2/Day2.md

 ## Mission 3 : You write javascript async, await example code.

-## Mission 4 : You write javascript promises example code.
+## Mission 4 : You write javascript p exromisesample code.

 ## Mission 5 : You draw a star by referring to the following image file using a loop.
 look at the /src/day2/day2_1.png file